 Remember to build a company culture

 It’s easy for remote employees to feel isolated, or lose a sense of company culture.
 Culture is built by participation.
 So, create opportunities for your employees to engage.
 Slack can help boost morale and encourage team-bonding.
 Every morning my team has an ice-breaker conversation through our #general Slack channel.
 My virtual assistant posts a question each morning like, “where would you teleport to right now?” or “how do you like your steak prepared?”
 It creates fun side conversations around that topic and allows the remote team to better get to know each other.
-During the more stressful times of the COVID-19 pandemic, we even created a #10-Postives channel for us to share some of the more encouraging moments of each day.
+During the more stressful times of the COVID-19 pandemic, we even created a #10-Positives channel for us to share some of the more encouraging moments of each day.

 I have found that by team members having a better sense of one another’s personalities, they have also begun to ask for help and expertise from each other more often.
 This teamwork creates more efficient work across the board.
 It also helps create a morning routine for your remote employees that takes the place of meeting at the office coffee maker.